mifuyutsuki/geoid-bigdata/README.md

 By default, GeoID does not "scroll down" search results; use argument `-depth n` to change this setting.
 Using `-depth 0` makes GeoID scroll down as much as it can (called "infinite scroll" or "infinite depth").

 The program pulls data from (1) the Google Maps search results page to obtain places and (2) the kodeposku.com API to obtain location information from obtained coordinates.
-Due to the dynamic nature of the Google Maps frontend, an automated browser (in this case Selenium) is used, with which the program can dynamically interact with the web page.
+Due to the dynamic nature of the Google Maps frontend, an automated web browser (in this case Selenium) is used, with which the program can dynamically interact with the web page.

 GeoID is created as part of an internship program.